 Why It Is Done

-Myomectomy preserves the uterus while treating fibroids.
+Myomectomy keeps the uterus while treating fibroids.
 It may be a reasonable treatment option if you have:

-- Anemia that is not relieved by treatment with medicine.
+- Heavy uterine bleeding or anemia that is not relieved by treatment with medicine.

 - Pain or pressure that is not relieved by treatment with medicine.

 - A fibroid that has changed the wall of the uterus.
 This can sometimes cause infertility.
-Before an in vitro fertilization, myomectomy is often done to improve the chances of pregnancy.
+Myomectomy may improve your chances of getting pregnant.

 How Well It Works